spacetelescope/wfc3tools/lib/wfc3tools/htmlhelp/_sources/wf32d.txt

 Use this function to facilitate batch runs or for the TEAL interface.

 The wf32d primary functions include:
-  * dark current subtraction
+  * DARKCORR: dark current subtraction
-  * flat-fielding
+  * FLATCORR: flat-fielding
-  * photometric keyword calculations
+  * PHOTCORR: photometric keyword calculations
+  * FLUXCORR: photometric normalization of the UVIS1 and UVIS2 chips

 Only those steps with a switch value of PERFORM in the input files will be executed, after which the switch will be set to COMPLETE in the corresponding output files.